Skip to content

 You can use the copyright step to collect information you need to issue CPD credits to an author who has been accepted.
 Admins upload the CPD form where the copyright document would have been uploaded.
 The authors can then download this form, scan it and upload it back into the system.
 Admins can then bulk download all the forms in the Conference hub > Uploaded Files tab.

-Step 4: Author Questions
+Step 5: Author Questions

-Step 5: Additional Information
+Step 6: Additional Information

-Step 6: File Formats - Upload Papers
+Step 7: File Formats

 It may be important for you to share some formatting guidelines with your authors (e.g., do not include page numbers, use double-spacing, etc.).
 We have instructions here on how to use the simple text editor to share file formatting guidelines with authors.